Diadochokinetic/DataScienceTools/README.md

 This repository contains some modules I consider useful in Data Science tasks.
 Most of them are based on sklearn and require input data to be in pandas DataFrames or Series. <br>

-The package is in an early development state.
+The package is in an early development state (0.1.1.dev0).
 You can check it out with:

 `$ pip install DataScienceTools`